The Data We Obtain

 Public information, including the Edited Electoral Roll

 We also use publicly available information, and a key source is the Edited Electoral Roll (EER), often called the ‘Open Register’.
-This is a subset of the full Electoral Register (ER), also known as the Electoral Roll, which lists the names and addresses of everyone eligible to vote in each Local Authority.
+This is a subset of the full Electoral Register or Electoral Roll (ER) which lists the names and addresses of everyone eligible to vote in each Local Authority in the UK.

 To find out more about the Edited Electoral Roll click here.